AI-ANK/ai-equity-research-analyst/README.md

 ## Project Structure:
 - `app.py`: The main application script for the Streamlit app.
 - `requirements.txt`: Lists the Python packages required for this project.
-- `storage/`: Directory containing resources or data for the project.
+- `storage/`: Directory contains vector store index files which are pre-generated for the 10k files to improve demo app performance
 - `tenk/`: Directory holding data or resources, likely related to 10-K filings.

 ## Setup and Usage: